frappe/frappe_docs/frappe_docs/www/docs/user/en/api/database-query.md

 > TODO: Add introductory content & examples

-## frappe.db.get_list
+## frappe.get_list

-`frappe.db.get_list(doctype, filters, or_filters, fields, order_by, group_by, start, page_length)`
+`frappe.get_list(doctype, filters, or_filters, fields, order_by, group_by,
+start, page_length)`

 - Also aliased to `frappe.get_list`

 Returns a list of records from a `doctype` table.
 ORM Wrapper for a `SELECT` query.
 Will also apply user permissions for the records for the session user.
 Only returns the document names if the `fields` keyword argument is not given.
 By default this method returns a list of `dict`s, but, you can pluck a particular field by giving the `pluck` keyword argument:

 ```python
 frappe.db.get_list('Employee')